 Glad to see folks on casual style sites willing to discuss fashion in terms other than just cultural currency.
 The move away from true haute couture has been a big part of the last half of the twentieth century and it’s interesting that you bring up designers who try to imbue ready-to-wear with the same sense of individual style and artistic innovation that used to be the sole realm of couteriers.
 (BTW, there’s been lots of people talking about the rise of demi-couture from brands like Nina Ricci, Balenciaga, and Rochas; further proof that labels are becoming super weird in today’s times.)

 You are right, but sometimes you need a celebrity to help you become famous.
 Then again, what’s a designer without models?
 I have read on Project Weight Loss the Fabulous “Fashionholic” Diet from Victoria’s Secret angels.
 The common belief about models is that they don’t exercise or go on diets.
 They just starve themselves in order to stay slim.
 There has been little news about how models stay in shape.
-The “angels” prepare their hot bodies by doing cardio and cutting down the carbs.posted over 4 years ago
+The “angels” prepare their hot bodies by doing cardio and cutting down the carbs.posted almost 5 years ago

 true true i kinda like how many designers are bringing in more creative unique aspects but i can see that coming from aspirations of fashion innovation and creating a new trend. designers, once established, can basically do whatever they want. i still think that the most original designs are still meant for the wealthy/celebrities and department stores take the lesser crazy designs and mass produce it for the public. from what i see now designers are also looking back for ideas and bringing certain items to todays mainstream. its nice but also shows a “block” i’m not sure how to word it.